Native Extrapolation Awareness in Flow-Based Conditional Generation: Related Work

 Similarly, reconstruction-based methods using autoencoders or diffusion models~\citep{liu2023unsupervised, graham2023denoising} detect anomalies based on restoration errors.
 While effective as solely OOD detector, these strategies operate on the \textit{output} space, assessing generation quality rather than validating the conditioning input itself, and typically serve as expensive external wrappers rather than integrated safety mechanisms.

-Lastly, DiffPath~\citep{heng2024out} proposes a passive detection strategy based on analyzing the dynamics of the reverse generation process.
+Lastly, DiffPath~\citep{heng2024out} proposes a passive detection strategy, meaning that a second model is required for the predictive task, based on analyzing the dynamics of the reverse generation process.
 However, the applicability of this framework to our setting is restricted by two structural differences.
-First, it is designed strictly for unconditional models and has not been extended to conditional generation.
+First, it is designed for unconditional models and has not been extended to conditional generation.
 Consequently, it inherently lacks a mechanism to explicitly evaluate the validity of the conditioning input.
-Second, the method relies on the specific curvature of diffusion SDE trajectories.
-It is incompatible with OT-FM, where Optimal Transport induces straight-line geodesics that erase the geometric signals DiffPath requires.
+Second, DiffPath relies on the specific curvature of diffusion SDE trajectories.
+It is incompatible with FM, where trajectories are inherently smooth, erasing the geometric signals DiffPath requires.